eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Research and develop CNN/RNN neural network compression algorithms, focusing on quantization and pruning
 + Either in AI tools; or autonomous embedded area; or FPGA
 + Knowledge of distributed machine learning framework (distributedTensorFlow/MXNET) or cloud/edge federation is a plus
++ skill set:
+	- Understanding On TensorRT is an Added Advantage
+	- Knowledge of Frameworks like DNN,BLAS,RAND,SPARSE.
 + workflow for embedded computer vision product development:
 	- dataset sourcing
 	- dataset curation